-Join friends and colleagues at MAAM Building MuseumsTM opening reception in the new and spectacular Museum of the American Revolution on Friday, March 9, 2018, from 5:30 p.m to 7:30 p.m.
+Join friends and colleagues at MAAM Building MuseumsTM opening reception in the new and spectacular Museum of the American Revolution.
 Enjoy drinks and hors d'oeuvres in the newest museum in town!

 The Museum of the American Revolution explores the dynamic story of the American Revolution using its expansive collection of Revolutionary-era artifacts.
 Immersive galleries, dynamic theaters, and recreated historical environments bring to life the events, people, and ideals of our nation's founding and engage people in the history and continuing relevance of the American Revolution.
-The museum serves as a portal to the region's many Revolutionary sites, sparking interest, providing context, and encouraging exploration-the perfect place to kick off Building MuseumsTM 2018!